dacy/ai-avatar/README.md

 python full_server.py
 ```

-2. Open your browser and navigate to `http://localhost:5000`
+2. Open your browser and navigate to `http://localhost:8000`

+3. Use the web interface to:
+   - Add knowledge from web pages or Confluence
-3. Search your knowledge base:
+   - Search through your knowledge base
-   - Type your question in the text input
-   - Click "Submit Question" or press Enter
-   - The system will search through indexed documents and provide an answer
+   - Use voice commands for hands-free operation

 ## System Status

 - **Frontend**: HTML, CSS, JavaScript with modern UI components
 - **Backend**: Python Flask server
 - **Search Engine**: FAISS for vector similarity search
-- **LLM**: API interface with Ollama or function invokatino using Transformers for question answering
+- **QA LLM**: API interface with Ollama or function invocation using Transformers for question answering
 - **Vector Database**: FAISS for efficient similarity search
 - **Embedding Model**: SentenceTransformer with "all-MiniLM-L6-v2"
+- **Web Crawler**: Playwright with Chrome profile support

 ## Project Structure